Republicans signal no quick moves on guns despite Trump push

 “I still think it’s the best way forward to get something done and not end up empty-handed,” Cornyn said after meeting with leaders of the Senate Judiciary Committee, Chairman Chuck Grassley and ranking Democratic member Dianne Feinstein.

-Cornyn said 50 senators have now signed up to support his bill, which he said could be used as a “base” for debating other measures as amendments.
+Cornyn said 50 senators have now signed up to support his bill, which he said could be used as a“base” for debating other measures as amendments.
 The decision will be up to McConnell.

-Trump on Wednesday seemed to back several measures that are opposed by the powerful National Rifle Association gun lobby, which backed his 2016 candidacy.
+Trump on Wednesday seemed to back several measures that are opposed by the National Rifle Association, the powerful gun lobby that backed his 2016 candidacy.

 He voiced support for raising the age for legally buying rifles to 21 from 18, and expressed interest in state laws that allow police to temporarily seize guns from people reported to be dangerous.